FAQ's on Funding

 Proposals for projects taking place while classes are not in session (including Fall semester mid-term break, Winter break, Spring semester mid-term break, and the summer recess), include a priority deadline.

-Priority Deadline: Dates by which the submission of a grant proposal for a project taking place while classes are not in session receive priority review and consideration by the CEC; also guarantees notification of funding decision by set date.
+Priority Deadline: Dates by which the submission of a grant proposal for a project taking place while classes are not in session receive priority review and consideration by the de Nicola Center; also guarantees notification of funding decision by set date.

 Rolling Deadline: Each funding cycle’s rolling deadline allows Sorin Fellows to apply for grants for projects that take place while classes are in session.